Grant overview

 Eligible applicants

 Eligible applicants include nonprofit organizations with 501(c) status, educational institutions, and local units of government within Minnesota, including cities, counties, regional authorities, joint powers boards, towns, and Tribal governments.
 Parks and recreation boards in cities of the first class are also eligible to apply.
 Consistent with legislative direction, priority for grant awards will be given to projects located in areas with a supplemental demographic index score of 70 percent or higher based on five socioeconomic factors: percent low-income, percent persons with disabilities, percent less than high school education, percent limited English speaking, and low life expectancy.
+The Priority Areas map has been updated to include census tracts that meet the threshold at the state level, rather than the entire US comparison to align with other community forestry grants.
+Please review the Priority Areas Map to see updated census tracts.
 More details are available in the Grant Priorities section of the request for application.

 Eligible activities